How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents

-However, as a number of recent works \cite{shchur2018pitfalls,errica2020fair} have pointed out, a fair evaluation of the performance of GNNs requires a procedure which performs a systematic randomization over train-validation-test set partitions and makes clear separation between model selection and model assessment.
+However, as a number of recent works \citep{shchur2018pitfalls,errica2020fair} have pointed out, a fair evaluation of the performance of GNNs requires a procedure which performs a systematic randomization over train-validation-test set partitions and makes clear separation between model selection and model assessment.

-Our aim in this paper is to subject GMNN to such a rigorous performance analysis on a new, relatively large graph of documents named \textit{WikiVitals}.
-In a first step we shall rigorously evaluate the effect on the accuracy of a classifier of leveraging the graph structure.
-This is done by comparing a basic GNN with a graph agnostic baseline such as a MLP.
-In a second step we shall estimate the increase in accuracy that results from taking into account label correlations using a GMNN on top of a basic GNN.
-For completeness we also perform the same thorough analysis on the classical benchmark datasets mentioned above.
+Our aim in this paper is to subject GMNN to such a rigorous performance analysis on a new, relatively large graph of documents with topical labels named \textit{WikiVitals} that we created for that purpose.
+For completeness we also perform the same thorough analysis on the classical benchmark datasets Cora, Citeseer and Pubmed.